mparno/fenics-web/source/styleguides.rst

       ...
     }

-For one line statements, ommit the brackets:
+For one line statements, omit the brackets:

 .. code-block:: c++